 - Step 1: Academic requirements and experience requirements

-You will need to have met the academic eligibility requirements, along with a minimum of 3 years of relevant experience (5 years if your qualification is not in the built environment) before starting your application.
+You will need to have met the academic eligibility requirements, along with a minimum of 3 years of relevant experience (5 years if your qualification is not in the built environment or is a non-honours degree) before starting your application.
 You will need to hold a Level 6 (degree) level qualification or higher to be academically eligible.

 - Step 2: Membership